freenas/freenas-docs/userguide/services.rst

 WebDAV
 ------

 The WebDAV service can be configured to provide a file browser over a web connection.
-Before starting this service, you must create at least one WebDAV share using
+Before starting this service, at least one WebDAV share must be created using
 :menuselection:`Sharing --> WebDAV Shares --> Add WebDAV Share`.
-Refer to :ref:`WebDAV Shares` for instructions on how to create a share and then how to connect to it once the service is configured and started.
+Refer to :ref:`WebDAV Shares` for instructions on how to create a share and connect to it once the service is configured and started.

 The settings in the WebDAV service apply to all WebDAV shares.
-:numref:`Figure %s <webdav_config_fig>`
-shows the WebDAV configuration screen.
-:numref:`Table %s <webdav_config_opts_tab>`
+:numref:`Figure %s <webdav_config_fig>` shows the WebDAV configuration screen. :numref:`Table %s <webdav_config_opts_tab>` summarizes the
-summarizes the available options.
+available options.

 .. _webdav_config_fig: